Couple

 Is it normal for my husband to call his mother every day?

-On the other hand, if there are tensions between you and your partner linked to his over-attachment to his family, you might consider limiting the number of times he contacts his mother.
-It's important to bear in mind that your husband isn't the only one involved in this situation, and that his parents also have rights that must be respected.
-You can therefore discuss in a friendly and loving way with your husband the appropriate limits to maintain a balance between protecting your marriage and taking into account his family's feelings.
+On the other hand, if there is tension between you and your spouse related to his over-attachment to his family, you may want to consider limiting the number of times he contacts his mother.
+It is important to keep in mind that your husband is not the only one involved in this situation and that his parents also have rights that must be respected.
+You can therefore have a friendly and loving discussion with your husband about appropriate boundaries to maintain a balance between protecting your relationship and considering his family's feelings.

 My husband is too attached to his family: what can I do?

-First of all, to love a man who's "too much family", it's essential to understand what motivates his attachment to his family and his roots.
-Understanding why he feels so connected to his family can help you build your own relationship with your partner and find ways to respect his needs while taking into account your own.
-This may involve taking the time to have open and honest conversations about your feelings about the place of family in your life together.
+First of all, understanding what motivates his attachment to his family and his roots is essential to loving a man who is "too much family".
+Understanding why he feels so connected to his family can help you build your own relationship with your partner and find ways to respect his needs while considering your own.
+This may involve taking time to have open and honest conversations about your feelings about the place of family in your life together.
 Your partner should feel free to share his or her thoughts and opinions without being judged or criticized.

 FAQ